Links to Pictures on this Site

 St Leonard's Church houses the tomb of

 William Sheldon who fought for Richard at Bosworth.
 He survived, had his estates confiscated by Henry VII, but managed to get back into favour before he died.
 In the top of the north aisle window are two roundels of fifteenth century glass which show a York rose on a gold background and a sun in splendour.
-One of William Sheldon's descendants commissioned a portrait of Richard III which is now in the Berger Collection in Denver Museum, America.
+One of William Sheldon's descendants commissioned a portrait of Richard III which used to be in the Berger Collection in Denver Museum, America.
 A detailed article about the portrait appeared in the July 2002 issue of Dickon Independent, and also in the Spring 2002 issue of the Ricardian Register.
+It is now in the collection of Sir Tim Rice and was shown recently at Christie's in an exhibition entitled The Jubilee Line.

 Bewdley (Worcestershire)

-Blore Heath (Staffordshire) - Battle re-enactment, site and Mucklestone Church. (thumbnails)
+Blore Heath (Staffordshire) - Battle re-enactment from 2008 (thumbnails) and battle re-enactment from 2005, site and Mucklestone Church. (thumbnails)

 Site of a Yorkist victory in a battle of the Wars of the Roses in 1459.